Osprey Rook 65

 Women’s-Specific Osprey Renn

-We tested the men’s Rook 65, which is new for 2019 and offered in a 50-liter capacity.
-Osprey also released the pack in a women’s-specific design called the Renn, which costs the same and is available in both 65- and 50-liter options.
-Apart from colorways and a slight weight difference, the men’s and women’s packs are identical: both the Rook and Renn 65 feature a tensioned mesh backpanel, burly 600 x 1000-denier build, Daylite daypack compatibility, and built-in rain cover.
+In addition to the men’s Rook, Osprey also offers the pack in a women’s-specific design called the Renn, which costs the same and is available in both 65- and 50-liter options.
+Apart from colorways and a slight weight difference, the men’s and women’s packs are identical: both the Rook and Osprey Renn 65 feature a tensioned mesh backpanel, burly 600 x 1000-denier build, Daylite daypack compatibility, and built-in rain cover.
+We haven’t had a chance to test the women’s pack yet, but given the similarities, we imagine the two packs perform very similarly on the trail.

 What We Like